ortus-boxlang/boxlang-docs/language/classes/README.md

 ## Component Scopes

-Every component has certain visibility scopes where properties, variables and functions are attached to.
+Every class has certain visibility scopes where properties, variables and functions are attached to.

 * `variables` - Private scope, visible internally to the class only, where all `properties` are placed in by default.
 Public and private function references are place here as well.
 * `this` - Public scope, visible from the outside world \(can break encapsulation\) public function references are placed here.